 7. Create a brand if you’re creating a series.

 If the book you’re publishing is part of a series, you need to also focus on creating the brand because people will more easily identify related books if there are common elements in the book covers (even if the images are different).
 These common elements can be tied together through colors, imagery, style, etc.

 8. Pay attention to intellectual property when using images and fonts.

 If you don’t have permission to use an image or font or you don’t know who owns it, you should not use it.
 Just like you wouldn’t want someone to steal your writing, don’t abuse the work created by others.
-Professional designers can help obtain royalty free cover images (or can create original illustrations, where appropriate).
-If you must use a free images because you don’t have a budget for a book cover design, you can use a site like this one.
+Professional designers can help obtain royalty-free cover images (or can create original illustrations, where appropriate).
+If you must use free images because you don’t have a budget for a book cover design, you can use a site like this one.